engeniousio/orchestrator-docs/docs/setup-orchestrator.md

   <TabItem value="android">
     <ul>
         <li>
-            Android Sdk Path: Where is Android Sdk located?
+            Android Sdk Path: Where is Android SDK located.
+This is the directory that contains `platform` and `platform-tools` subdirectories.
+Usually ANDROID_SDK_ROOT/ANDROID_HOME environment variable contains path of this directory.
         </li>
     </ul>
   </TabItem>
 </Tabs>

-### Enviroment variables
+### Enviroment variables and instrumentation arguments

 <Tabs
   groupId="platforms"